corb555/Gdal-helper/docs/readme.md

 ```

 #### `create_pmtiles`
-Converts an MBTiles archive into a cloud-native PMTiles archive.
+Converts an MBTiles file into a  PMTiles file.
 Requires the `pmtiles` executable
 in the system PATH.

 ```bash